-At April 9, 2017, the Group signed an Islamic finance agreement with Riyadh Bank, amounting to SR 49 million, for the purpose of partial finance of a project to produce one of the manufacturing products of the subsidiary that was established during 2017 for this purpose.

-At March 28, 2018, the Islamic finance agreement was renewed and the finance limit increased to SR 72 million, in July 19, 2018, the group reduced the value of the financing by canceling the short-term Temporary loan SR 21 million, to be the finance limit to SR 51 million.
+On April 9, 2017, the Group signed an Islamic financing agreement with Riyad Bank in the amount of 49 million Saudi riyals, for the purpose of partially financing a project to produce one of the manufacturing products of the subsidiary company, which was established during 2017 for this purpose, and on March 28, 2018, the Islamic financing agreement was renewed and the financing limit was increased to 72 million riyals, and on July 19, 2018, the Group reduced the value of the financing by canceling the short-term bridge loan clause of 21 million riyals, bringing the financing limit to 51 million riyals.

-At March 10, 2019, the group raised the value of the finance by increasing the long-term facilities by SR 15 million and amending the credit limits for short-term facilities to bring the total of the short-term facilities to SR 25 million, and the finance limit is SR 66 million, noting that this finance is guaranteed by signing a bond for an order.
-From the group total financing amount, at April 9, 2020, the Group renewed the short-term facilities in the amount of SR 25 million, which will be ended at April 9, 2021.
+On March 10, 2019, the Group raised the value of the financing by increasing the long-term facilities by an amount of 15 million and adjusting the credit limits for the short-term facilities, so that the total short-term facilities amounted to 25 million Saudi riyals, and the financing limit was 66 million Saudi riyals, knowing that this financing is guaranteed by signing a promissory note.
+From the group with the total amount of financing, and on March 25, 2021, the group renewed the facilities and it expired on March 25, 2022.

-The utilized amounts of this agreement reached the following until December 31, 2020:-
+The utilized amounts of this agreement reached the following until December 31, 2021:-

-- 1- SR 465 000 in the form of letters of guarantee. - 2- SR 33.7 million in the form of long-term Islamic murabaha loans (the short term loans of it is SR 5.8 million and the long term loans is SR 27.9 million) - 3- SR 12.6 million in the form of short-term Islamic murabaha loans.

-4- SR 8.7 million Saudi riyals in the form of letters of credit.
+- 1- SR 465 000 in the form of letters of guarantee. - 2- SR 32.1 million in the form of long-term Islamic Murabaha loans (the short term loans of it is SR 8.4 million and the long term loans is SR 23.7 million) - 3- SR 6 million in the form of short-term Islamic murabaha loans. - 4- SR 17.2 million Saudi riyals in the form of letters of credit.